JamieLivingstone/node-clean-architecture/README.md

 # Clean Architecture Template

-A Node template that follows the Clean Architecture principles and encourages good practices.
+A Node template that follows the Clean Architecture principles and encourages established practices.

 ## Features